muni-town/weird/CONTRIBUTING.md

 ## Contributor License Compromise

-Independent contributions (i.e., individual pull requests) from anyone other than the Weird team ([Erlend Sogge Heggen][erlend], [Kapono Haws][kapono], and [Joe][joe]) are dual-licensed as [Polyform NonCommercial][polyform] (granted to Weird as the _licensor_) and [Blue Oak Model License v1.0][blueoak] (OSI approved).
+Independent contributions (i.e., individual pull requests) from anyone other than the Weird team ([Erlend Sogge Heggen][erlend], [Kapono Haws][kapono], and [Joe][joe]) are dual-licensed as [Polyform NonCommercial][polyform] (granted to Weird as the _licensor_) and [Blue Oak Model License v1.0][blueoak].

 Meaning, that all independent contributors retain ownership of their contributions, albeit non-exclusively.
 In other words, your contributions belong equally to the Weird project as they do to you.

-Furthermore, as a consequence of our [Polyform Countdowm License Grant](https://polyformproject.org/licenses/countdown/1.0.0/), all code releases older than two years are solely licensed as Blue Oak Model License v1.0, i.e. no longer dual-licensed.
+Furthermore, as a consequence of our [Polyform Countdowm License Grant](https://polyformproject.org/licenses/countdown/1.0.0/), all code releases older than two years are solely licensed as Blue Oak Model License v1.0, i.e. no longer PolyForm NonCommercial licensed.

 ## Q&A